MainulDip/JavaEveryday/java-lang-basic-102.md

 The question mark (?), represents the wildcard, stands for unknown type in generics.
 There are 3 types of Generics Wildcards.

  1. Upper-Bound / Subtyping Wildcard:
  Upper bounded wildcards are used to relax the restriction on the type of variable in a method.
+Reads `anything '?' that extends the specified class or the specified class itself`
 ```java
 public static void main(String[] args) {
     List<Integer> ints = new ArrayList<>();